Riyan-Gupta/Approximate-Multipliers/README.md

 4.Then the approximate sum, approximate carry and cout are calculated as output.

-5. Using these five compressors, we get the output of the approximate multiplier.
+5.Using these five compressors, we get the output of the approximate multiplier.